jcseeley/pizza-parlor/README.md

 * Describe Pizza(size, toppings)
 Test: "It should construct a pizza object with name and toppings properties."
 Code: let pizza1 = new Pizza(16, "cheese");
 Expected Output: {size: 16, toppings: "cheese"}

+Test: "It should add multiple values to toppings property."
+Code: let pizza1 = new Pizza(12, ["cheese", "pepperoni"]);
+Expected Output: {size: 12, toppings: ["cheese", "pepperoni"]}